SethThomas/seththomas.github.io/_posts/2020-10-27-bridging-the-cognito-identity-gap.md

 Identity Pools contain information about user permissions; allow read access to an S3 bucket, allow access to invoke a specific API endpoint, etc.  Identity Pools do _not_ know specific user attributes.

-Since AWS does not provide a mapping between User Pool IDs and Identity Pool IDs, you'll be out of luck ~if~ when you need to relate user information (email address, username, phone number, etc) with a user action.
+Since AWS does not provide a mapping between User Pool IDs and Identity Pool IDs, you'll be out of luck <del>if</del> when you need to relate user information (email address, username, phone number, etc) with a user action.

 Let us walk through an example of when this would be a problem.